Dayzure/entra-gsa-labs/README.md

 # Microsoft Entra Global Secure Access Labs for infrastructure
 This repository aims to provide an infrastructure foundations for Microsoft Entra Global Secure Access labs.

+## Changelog
+- 2025-01-20 Adding VM Size SKU paramter to be flexible in chosing your deployment.
+Updates to the readme.

 # What will be deployed
 This pattern deploys the following infrastructure components: